The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 In the first, a genuine renewal of transatlantic cohesion occurs — American strategic competition with China requires allied burden-sharing, Europe delivers on the 5 percent commitment in ways that produce real capability, and the alliance evolves into a more balanced partnership rather than an asymmetric dependency.

-In the second, a progressive Europeanisation of collective defence takes hold — European capability grows sufficiently to sustain deterrence at a reduced level of American forward presence, and the alliance becomes a framework for coordinating European military power with residual American extended deterrence rather than a structure dependent on American conventional engagement.
+In the second, a progressive Europeanisation of collective defense takes hold — European capability grows sufficiently to sustain deterrence at a reduced level of American forward presence, and the alliance becomes a framework for coordinating European military power with residual American extended deterrence rather than a structure dependent on American conventional engagement.

 In the third, fragmented management becomes the default — individual allies pursue bilateral arrangements, regional groupings substitute for collective planning, and the alliance’s formal structures persist while its operational coherence erodes.